HaydenCleaver/reading-notes/Class3.md

 **Distributed Version Control System (DVCS)**

 Similar idea to CVCS, but it uses mirrored repositories that can be in multiple locations.
 This prevents the loss/corruption of data due to being located in one place alone since data can be easily backed up.
 Also allows for simultaneous workflow.

+### Random Notes

+Usually, one project = one repository

+Cloning

+gitflow:acp